 And a key thing that sets the K2 soundbar apart is Majority’s promise to plant a tree for every customer who purchases a soundbar which, for those interested in taking care of the environment, is an added bonus that can’t really be ignored.

-Scroll down to see how we rated the Majority K2 for design, features and more.
+Scroll down to see how we rated the Majority K2 for design, features, and more, or head over to our guide to the best soundbars for more.

 Majority K2 Soundbar: Set-up and specs